Consulting Logo Ideas:

 The classical Vesper Libre typeface is designed for website use and makes this logo instantly recognizable.
-A white and duck-egg color palette enhances this modern feel and further complements the abstract icon that hints at interconnectedness, globalism, and forward-thinking.
+A white and blue color palette enhances this modern feel and further complements the abstract icon that hints at interconnectedness, globalism, and forward-thinking.

 What are some good ideas for a consulting logo?

 Ultimately, your logo is a reflection of your personal approach to consulting and business.
 You should pick an image or symbol that reflects your core philosophy, your objectives, and your professionalism.
 With this in mind, we've put together a list of top-notch consulting logos to get you on the right track.
 Find a style that you like and try out Zarla to get more great logo ideas for your consulting business.

 Where can I find inspiration for a consulting logo design?